 Captain John White made a stop at West Caicos, with the intention of gathering salt, which they probably didn’t find in quantity.
 They crew did capture ‘swanees’ for food, which were probably flamingos.
 He departed West Caicos with the ‘good hope that the first land that we see next should be Virginia’.

 One interesting observation that could be made is that many of the famous illustrations created by Captain White are of creatures that were likely to be encountered and easily approached in the Turks and Caicos, including the giant blue land crab, hermit crab, iguana, sea turtles, Caribbean scorpion, and Caribbean flamingo.
 He may have done some of these while his crew was searching for salt!

-After the early days of discovery by European explorers, the Turks and Caicos didn’t much in the way of visits or continual habitation until roughly the 1600s and the beginnings of the Bermudian sea salt industry, other than occasional vessels stopovers for water and the collection of naturally-occurring salt, or temporary occupations by pirates and buccaneers.
+After the early days of discovery by European explorers, the Turks and Caicos didn’t much in the way of visits or continual habitation until roughly the 1600s and the beginnings of the Bermudian sea salt industry, other than occasional vessel stopovers for water and the collection of naturally occurring salt, or temporary occupations by pirates and buccaneers.